giellalt/lang-mpj/src-cg3-disambiguator.cg3.md

 * COPULAS = olla

-* MOD-ASP = auxilaries

-* AUX-OR-MAIN = verbs which can be both auxilary and mainverb

 * AUX = verbs which can be auxilary

 * SV-BOUNDARY = words that start a sentence and finite verb

 * * *
 <small>This (part of) documentation was generated from [src/cg3/disambiguator.cg3](https://github.com/giellalt/lang-mpj/blob/main/src/cg3/disambiguator.cg3)</small>

----